byjg/php-anydataset-nosql/docs/AwsS3KeyValue.md

 ---
 sidebar_position: 3
+title: AWS S3
+description: AWS S3 and S3-compatible storage as a Key/Value store
 ---

 # AWS S3

 Amazon S3 (Simple Storage Service) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
-This driver allows you to interact with S3 or S3-compatible storage services through a KeyValue interface.
+This driver allows you to interact with S3 and S3-compatible storage services ( like MinIO, Ceph) through a KeyValue interface.

 ```php
 <?php